Citi Rewards+ Credit Card Review: Enticing Rewards and No Annual Fee

 As mentioned, the Citi Rewards+ card doesn’t have an annual fee.
 However, there are other fees you may have to pay, which mainly includes balance transfer fee and international transaction fee.

-There’s a fee for four months initially on balance transfers of 3% or $5, whichever is more.
+There’s an introductory fee for four months on balance transfers of 3% or $5, whichever is more.
 After the introductory period, the fee will increase to the larger of 5% or $5.

 The international transaction fee is 3%, which applies to all foreign transactions, including purchases on foreign websites.
 That’s a little higher than what you’ll find on other competitive rewards cards.
-If you’re planning to use the card while traveling or buying things from websites outside the U.S., you may have to pay significant fees every time.
+If you’re planning to use the card while traveling or buying things from websites outside the U.S., you’ll have to pay this fee every time.

 Although there are a lot of avenues to redeem rewards on your earned points, there’s no straightforward system.
 The rewards vary by the number of points.
-Here’s what you can redeem ThankYou® points for:
+Here are some of the ways you can redeem Citi ThankYou® points:

 - Gift card: You can get gift cards from various stores and restaurants from the ThankYou® points center.

-- Shopping: Use your points at a rate of 0.8 cents per point on select merchandisers (Amazon.com, BestBuy.com, Live Nation, PayPal and 1800Flowers.com).
+- Shopping: Use your points on select merchandisers, including Amazon.com, BestBuy.com, Live Nation, PayPal and 1800Flowers.com.

-- Travel bookings: For travel purposes, one point is worth one cent.
-These points can be redeemed through the ThankYou® Travel Center.
-Keep in mind fees may apply.
+- Travel bookings: These points can be redeemed through the ThankYou® Travel Center.
+Fees may apply.

 Despite the potentially high regular APR, the initial 0% APR can come in handy for balance transfers from other credit cards as long as you pay them off within the first 15 months.

 Who Is It Best For?